Moving To The Bay Area Tips, Things To Consider Living In The Bay Area

 Related read: Where To Meet Singles Bay Area

-Most people come here for work, diversity, quality of life, surrounding locations etc. That said, it’s expensive and can be lonely if you are introverted or are too busy for a social life.
+Most people come here for work, diversity, quality of life, surrounding locations etc. It’s expensive and can be lonely if you are introverted or are too busy for a social life.
 Many people come and go and that can easily (and often) include social circles.

 About Me: Photographer, Dating Coach SF Bay Area